-when I had a major mental health breakdown, then my two beautiful children had to leave the house.
+When I had a major mental health breakdown, my two beautiful children had to leave the house.
 With the blessing of the Almighty, three beautiful children have returned home with their nanny.
 Of course, older children are well aware that their mother is physically present, but they also know that she died emotionally a long time ago.
 They trust their mother, but does the mother trust them?
 The toddler is still less than two years old – all he wants is to play and cruise around the house.
 Yes, we will never be the same.

 I have assumed my duty back.
 The physical wounds are being fixed and healed, but the emotional wounds are still open.
-Thank you, my dear blogger friends, for always being a non-judgmental.
-I will try my best not to repeatedly writing about my shattered soul.
+Thank you, my dear blogger friends, for always being non-judgmental.
+I will try my best not to repeatedly write about my shattered soul.
 My 2021 goal is to change my lifestyle, and I have started to work on it.

 My Banny boy is in heaven now because he was more loyal than humans.
 He often visits me in dreams.
 He is dead, but he still lives in our hearts.